 Radar satellite imagery from the European Space Agency’s Sentinel-1 mission is used to map new disturbances in primary humid tropical forest at 10 m spatial scale and in near real-time.

 Sentinel-1’s cloud-penetrating radar provides gap-free observations for the tropics consistently every 6 to 12 days.
 In the densely cloud covered tropics, this represents a major advantage for the rapid detection of small-scale forest disturbances such as subsistence agriculture and selective logging.
 The RADD (RAdar for Detecting Deforestation) alerts contribute to the World Resources Institute’s Global Forest Watch initiative in providing timely and accurate information to support a wide range of stakeholders in sustainable forest management and law enforcement activities against illegal deforestation.
 The RADD alerts are implemented in Google Earth Engine.
-RADD alerts are available openly via Google Earth Engine and the Global Forest Watch platform.
+RADD alerts are available openly via Google Earth Engine, the Global Forest Watch platform, and SEPAL.io.

 Data visualisation in Google Earth Engine